-Your hot water heater is probably the most underappreciated system in your home.
-Seriously – without your water heater, you couldn’t have any of these luxuries:
+The water heater is probably the most underappreciated appliance in your home.
+Think about it – without your water heater, you couldn’t have any of the following:

 - Hot showers